by cheri block

-The Fenwick fishing rods–big ones, able to bend into the tug of a 50 pound Chinook salmon–lay horizontal in the front of the rowboat.
+The Fenwick fishing rods–big ones, able to bend into the tug of a 50 pound Chinook salmon–lay horizontally in the front of the rowboat.

-We baited our hooks, that cold August morning there by the sand spit that guarded the mouth like a long tongue.
-Oscar kept rowing, being careful not to crowd another small green boat, filled with other anglers, off there in the foggy midst of a Northern California summer morning.
+We baited our hooks that cold August morning there by the sand spit that guarded the mouth like a long tongue.
+Oscar kept rowing, being careful not to crowd another small green boat, filled with other anglers, off there in the foggy mist of a Northern California summer morning.
 All in all, there might have been ten boats out in the water.

 Suddenly, without warning, a strike to my line.
 When a 50 pound fish strikes the line of a 75 pound girl, about 25 pounds of uncertainty are up for grabs.
 And grab my body, my father did, quickly…before his number one child entered the cold water, gripping her rod and reel for dear life.
 She would not lose that fish.